darkbloom-dance/homepage/README.md

 # Past Shows

+✨ = Solo act debut
 ## 2025

+- ✨ April 19th - Burn Baby Burn with Black Garter Reveue at Hot Hill
+    - New act new act!
+I ended up tripping but managed to invoke my inner Street Fighter 3rd Strike character and sweep out of it.
+Looked cool 😎.
+- May 3rd - Mas Tease-ly Cantina Cabaret with A La Tarte at Hot Hill.
+    - Helping with sound is fun!
+Once again A La Tarte is great.
+- March 22nd - [Nerds Unzipped with A La Tarte](https://www.eventbrite.com/e/nerds-unzipped-a-pop-culture-burlesque-tickets-1261223426219) at Hot Hill Tavern.
+    - I love working with A La Tarte.
+They're creative, kind, and put on a super fun show.
 - January 18th - Wild Winter Creatures Burlesque
     - Had fun!
 It was Seraphina Syren's birthday!
 ## 2024
-✨ = Solo act debut

 - December 31st - Welcome To The Black Light District at Hot Hill Tavern in Thoamston, ME
     - Everyone was so neon sparkles, it was so awesome!